As part of the Sex in Science programme we organise a wide range of regular events and activities with the aim of engaging staff on campus.

 In March 2014 our 'Inspirational Scientists' event marked the day by hearing keynote speakers talk about the female scientists whose careers have inspired them and why, followed by questions and discussion.

-In 2015 we marked the occasion by announcing the winner of the first Wellcome Genome Campus Best Practice Award for Supporting Women in Science.
-The recipients were Dr John Overington of EMBL-European Bioinformatics Institute (EMBL-EBI) and Ms Laura Huckins of the Wellcome Trust Sanger Institute.
-Ms Huckins received her award for inclusiveness and dedication to championing STEM careers; Dr Overington of EMBL-EBI received his for supporting parents by encouraging a healthy work-life balance.
-The awards were presented to Dr Overington and Ms Huckins by Professor Dame Janet Thornton, Director of EMBL-EBI, and Professor Mike Stratton, Director of the Wellcome Trust Sanger Institute.
+2015 winners: John Overington of EMBL-European Bioinformatics Institute (EMBL-EBI) and Laura Huckins of the Wellcome Sanger Institute.
+Laura received her award for inclusiveness and dedication to championing STEM careers; John of EMBL-EBI received his for supporting parents by encouraging a healthy work-life balance.

 As well as developing the programme on campus, we are nurturing connections with external groups.
 Partnering with funders, policy makers, scientific societies and research institutions is a valuable opportunity to influence the wider scientific community about issues relating to gender in science.

 In addition to these annual events we organise a varied programme of monthly seminars, workshops and events focusing on pertinent topics.
 Recent events include: